 Emma Long Metropolitan Park - 25 Minutes

-Outside of Zilker, Emma Long Metropolitan Park is Austin’s favorite (and most accessible) park.
+Outside of Zilker Park, Emma Long Metropolitan Park is Austin’s favorite (and most accessible) park.
 The main attraction is the water, naturally.
 When the Texas heat starts ramping up, it’s time to find someplace to splash in.
-BYO floaties and spend the days lounging in the fresh water of Lake Austin.
-The park offers both primitive and utility-enabled camping, with a slightly more expensive option for waterfront.
-Grills and picnic tables dot the park and there are tons of well-trod trails, a couple of volleyball courts, and lots of open space.
-It’s absolutely dog friendly and most pets are off-leash so take that into consideration before you book.
+Pack your floaties and spend days lounging in the freshwater of Lake Austin.
+The park offers both primitive and utility-enabled camping, with a slightly more expensive option for a waterfront spot.
+Grills and picnic tables dot the park and there are several trails, a couple of volleyball courts, and lots of open space.
+The park is dog-friendly and most pets are off-leash so be sure to consider that before you book.

 Lockhart State Park - 35 Minutes

-In theory, camping is about relaxing in nature with no agenda but you’ll be hard pressed not to over-plan your time at Lockhart State Park.
-In addition to swimming at the pool, fishing in Clear Fork Creek, hiking and biking the Persimmon and Wild Rose loops, trying your hand at geo-caching, the family can indulge in a round or three at the historic golf course.
-Of course, it’s also conveniently located near the city of Lockhart where you can dig into some of the best barbecue in the state.
-Barbecue, nature, and an under par round definitely makes for a 5-star weekend.
+In theory, camping is about relaxing in nature with no agenda but you’ll be hard-pressed not to over-plan your time at Lockhart State Park.
+In addition to swimming at the pool, fishing in Clear Fork Creek, hiking and biking the Persimmon and Wild Rose loops and trying your hand at geo-caching, the family can indulge in a round or three at the historic golf course.
+The park is also conveniently located just outside of Lockhart, Texas where you can dig into some of the best barbecue in the state.
+Barbecue, nature, and an under-par round definitely make for a 5-star weekend.

 Bastrop State Park - 40 Minutes

-The Lost Pines area is flat-out beautiful and Bastrop State Park makes it really easy to spend a weekend there.
-The park features primitive areas and hook-up sites but they also offer 14 historic cabins, group barracks and a group hall for your gathering needs.
-Bring a friend or the whole family reunion and hike seven miles of trails, grill out, fish in the ponds for bluegill, bass and catfish, or enjoy your time swimming in the on-site pool.
-There are also really nice showers and you can rent kayaks and canoes a couple miles down the road.
+The Lost Pines area is simply beautiful and Bastrop State Park makes it easy to spend a weekend there.
+The park features primitive areas, hook-up sites and a well-kept shower building in addition to 14 historic cabins, group barracks and a group hall for your gathering needs.
+Head out to explore the park with a friend, or the whole family, and hike seven miles of trails, grill out, fish in the ponds for bluegill, bass and catfish, or enjoy your time swimming in the on-site pool.

 Grelle Recreation Area - 45 Minutes

 Not as well known as some of the larger parks, Grelle Recreation Area is an isolated spot on the south shore of Lake Travis.
-This is the spot for real nature lovers and the camping areas are all primitive camping with no water or electricity.
-The 15 shaded campsites are equipped with picnic tables and grills and are just steps away from the water.
-Bring a blanket to lay on the grassy beach, strap on some hiking boots for the 7-miles of woodland trails and bring a blanket to lay out under the stars.
-Grelle is also horse friendly with a hitchin’ post and clearly defined horse trails just in case you were thinking of bringing Seabiscuit with you.
+This is the spot for those wanting to unplug and reconnect with nature.
+All 15 shaded campsites are primitive with no water or electricity but do feature a picnic table and grill.
+Just steps from Lake Travis, bring a blanket and relax on the grassy beach, or lace up your hiking boots and explore the 7 miles of woodland trails.
+Grelle is also horse-friendly with a hitchin’ post and clearly defined horse trails.

 Muleshoe Bend - 45 Minutes

-With 645-acres, you may just feel like you’re the lone visitor at this LCRA-run park in Spicewood.
+With 645 acres, you may feel like you’re the lone visitor at this LCRA-run park in Spicewood.
 Located right on Lake Travis, it’s the perfect spot to boat, barbecue, picnic and take in the big skies of Central Texas.
-If it’s bluebonnet season, make sure to reserve well in advance because visitors multiply exponentially.
+In the spring during Bluebonnet season, make sure to reserve well in advance because visitors multiply exponentially.
 Muleshoe Bend is one of those “is this a stock photo?” places with huge fields of the Texas state flower as far as the eye can see in the spring.
-The trails are well-marked if you’re a walker or a biker and there’s some more technical trails for the more advanced rider, too.
-Oh and they have a 24-hour ice machine which is camping (and cooler) critical.
+The trails are well-marked if you’re a walker or a biker and there are some more technical trails for the more advanced rider, too.
+The park also has a 24-hour ice machine which is camping (and cooler) critical.

 Pedernales Falls State Park - 55 Minutes

-Load up a bike and a backpack for your weekend at Pedernales Falls State Park.
-The park has both primitive and RV spots and the latter come with a fire ring, electricity and restrooms with showers.
-Otherwise, you’ll be hiking in about 2 miles to the primitive campsites.
-This park is popular for its trail system, ideal for any level of physical activity—from a .5 mile nature trail with a scenic overlook to a 10-mile technical single track for advanced bike riders.
-You can swim, canoe, tube or kayak here too.
-Check the weather though as the park tends to flood in big rain storms.
+Load up the bike and a backpack for your weekend at Pedernales Falls State Park.
+The park has both primitive and RV spots and the latter comes with a fire ring, electricity and restrooms with showers.
+Otherwise, you’ll be hiking about 2 miles to the primitive campsites.
+This park is popular for its trail system, ideal for any level of physical activity—from a .5-mile nature trail with a scenic overlook to a 10-mile technical single track for advanced bike riders.
+And, with water at every turn, swimming, kayaking, canoeing and tubing are all possible in the park.
+Check the weather and the website before visiting, as heavy rainfall can cause the park to flood.